3D Shape Tokenization via Latent Flow Matching: Experiments

 Ray-shape intersection is an important operator in graphics.
-We demonstrate the capability of estimating the intersection point between a ray and the underlying 3D geometry represented by \OursABV.
-We take an existing method, Pointersect~\cite{chang2023pointersect}, that uses the input point cloud and a ray as input to a transformer to estimate intersection points, and use \OursABV to represent the input point cloud.
-Specifically, we train a transformer consisting of 4 blocks of cross-attention layers, each is paired with a 2-layer MLP.
-The cross attention takes the Plucker embedding of a single ray as query and attends to the \OursABV.
+It is also a difficult task when the 3D shape is given as a point cloud.
+We demonstrate the capability of estimating the intersecting location with a neural network by representing the input point cloud with \OursABV.
+Specifically, we train a transformer consisting of 4 cross-attention blocks.
+The first cross attention takes the Plucker embedding of a single ray as query and attends to the \OursABV.
 In other words, individual rays are independently processed.
-A final linear layer outputs estimations of whether the ray hits any surface, the ray-traveling distance to the first intersection point, and the surface normal.
+A final linear layer outputs estimations of whether the ray hits any surface, the ray-traveling distance to the first intersection point, and its surface normal.
 Given a camera pose and intrinsics, we process rays corresponding to each pixel individually and rasterize depth and normal map images.
+We compare with an existing method, Pointersect~\cite{chang2023pointersect}, that directly uses the input point cloud and a ray as input of a transformer to estimate intersection points.
+We train our model with the same loss function as Pointersect.
 The results are shown in \Cref{table: pointersect} and \Cref{fig: pointersect}.
 With \OursABV as its 3D representation, the model is able to estimate a smoother normal map, robust to local variations of point clouds.